e10101/learning-artificial-intelligence/README.md

 ## 🐳 Running Notebooks with Docker

-This project uses Docker to provide a consistent environment for running Jupyter notebooks.
-The setup includes:
+This project provides Docker setups for running Jupyter notebooks with different environments.
+Choose the setup that best fits your needs:

+### Standard Scientific Python Environment

+The default setup includes:
 - Jupyter Lab with scientific Python packages pre-installed

+### PyTorch Environment

+For deep learning and PyTorch development:
+- Jupyter Lab with PyTorch and related packages pre-installed
+- GPU support (if available)
+- Optimized for machine learning workflows

 ### Prerequisites